 TIP: I recommend starting with the re-fried beans, they make a good base and will absorb any excess juices from the upper layers.
 After that the order of the layers is up to you.

-I like to use 9 ounce clear plastic cups for this, they hold just the right amount and are easy to handle and fill.
+I like to use 9 ounce clear plastic cups for these Mexican 7 layer dip cups, they hold just the right amount and are easy to handle and fill.
 You can find them in most grocery stores.

 TIP: Sometimes I’ll mix some minced fresh tomatoes and a squeeze of lime juice into my jarred salsas.
 If you like you can throw in some cilantro, too.
 It’s an easy way to boost their fresh flavor and texture.